911 Appliance repair service

 Gas Oven Specifics: The Supply of the Flame

-If I have a gas oven, the power supply is still relevant for the igniter and internal electronics, but the primary source of heat is natural gas or propane.
-Ensuring this supply is unimpeded is paramount.
+For gas ovens, power is still needed to operate the igniter and electronics, but the primary heat source is natural gas or propane.
+Ensuring an uninterrupted gas supply is critical.

 Confirming the Gas Valve is Open

-It sounds ridiculously simple, but sometimes, in the hustle and bustle of life, a gas valve can be accidentally turned off.
-I’ll locate the main gas shut-off valve for the oven, usually found behind the appliance or in the vicinity.
-I need to ensure it is in the “open” position, typically indicated by the handle being parallel to the gas pipe.
+Sometimes, the gas valve can be accidentally turned off.
+Locate the main gas shut-off valve near the oven and verify it is in the open position, usually indicated by the handle being parallel to the gas pipe.

 Checking Other Gas Appliances